Super Mario Bros.: The Lost Levels: Gameplay

 The Lost Levels is a 2D side-scrolling platform game similar in style and gameplay to the original 1985 Super Mario Bros., save for an increase in difficulty.
 As in the original, Mario (or Luigi) ventures to rescue the Princess from Bowser.
-The player jumps between platforms, avoids enemies and obstacles, finds secrets (such as warp zones and vertical vines) and collects power-ups such as the mushroom (which makes Mario grow), the Fire Flower (which lets Mario throw fireballs), and the Invincibility Star.
-Unlike the original, there is no two-player mode, but at the title screen the player chooses between Mario or Luigi.
+The player jumps between platforms, avoids enemies and obstacles, finds secrets (such as backwards Warp Zones and vertical vines) and collects power-ups such as the Mushroom (which makes Mario grow), the Fire Flower (which lets Mario throw fireballs), and the Invincibility Star.
+Unlike the original, there is no two-player mode; however, at the title screen, the player chooses between Mario or Luigi.
 Their abilities are differentiated for the first time: Luigi, designed for skilled players, has slower acceleration and deceleration with a higher jump height, while Mario is the opposite; he has faster acceleration and deceleration, but has a lower jump height.